bloominstituteoftechnology/sprint-2-challenge-preece1248/challenges/Challenge_2.md

 # Challenge 2: MineSweeper Game

 ### Objective
-Develop the `mineSweeper` function that evaluates a player's move in a grid-based minefield game.
+ the `mineSweeper` function that evaluates a player's move in a grid-based minefield game.
 The function should analyze the grid position based on provided coordinates and determine if the player has landed on a safe spot or a mine.

-### Function
+### FunctioDevelopn
 ```javascript
 function mineSweeper(grid, x, y)
 ```